Since 1965 an awareness as to contaminated ventilating machines

 contamination but to also compensate for bypassing the upper airway

-during anesthesia or intubation.
+during anaesthesia or intubation.

 The blood born virus advisory panel of the Association of

-Anesthetists of Great Britain and Ireland recommended that an
+Anaesthetists of Great Britain and Ireland recommended that an

 appropriate filter should be placed between the patient and the

 breathing system, with a new filter being used for each patient.